Skip to main content

 Summary

-How do we actually deploy such setup
+How to deploy such a setup

-• Update distributors with according merkle roots
+5. Update the distributors with the corresponding merkle roots.

 V3